 Future GenAI tools will work in collaboration with multiple decision-makers, facilitating group decisions and combining different perspectives.
 The system could, for example, coordinate a strategy meeting where it provides data-driven perspectives to each participant's questions in real-time.

-Gartner's prediction of dashboards being replaced by GenAI narratives by 2028 reflects a significant change in how organizations leverage data.
+Gartner's prediction of dashboards being replaced by generative AI analytics narratives by 2028 reflects a significant change in how organizations leverage data.
 Early adopters can achieve concrete advantages in multiple areas.

 GenAI analytics enables faster decision-making by transforming data into insights in minutes instead of the traditional hours or days.
 It democratizes analytics by making data-driven work possible even for those without technical backgrounds.
 The predictive approach helps identify trends before they become problems, and the system's scalability enables analysis of broader datasets than traditional methods.

 Organizations should evaluate when and how generative AI fits into their analytics strategy.
 The technology is evolving rapidly, and early experimentation provides an opportunity to learn and build expertise gradually.
+One concrete application is revenue forecasting, covered in why CRM data alone isn't enough for revenue teams.